krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 For each section, the following tags may be specified in the subsection:

-db_library
+**database_name**
+    This DB2-specific tag indicates the location of the database in the filesystem.
+The default is */usr/local/var/krb5kdc/principal*.

+**db_library**
     This tag indicates the name of the loadable database library.
-The value should be db2 for DB2 database and kldap for LDAP database. database_name
+The value should be *db2* for DB2 database and *kldap* for LDAP database.

-    This DB2-specific tag indicates the location of the database in the filesystem.
-The default is */usr/local/var/krb5kdc/principal*. disable_last_success
+**db_module_dir**
+    This tag controls where the plugin system looks for modules.
+The value should be an absolute path.

+**disable_last_success**
     If set to *true*, suppresses KDC updates to the *"Last successful authentication"* field of principal entries requiring preauthentication.
 Setting this flag may improve performance.
-(Principal entries which do not require preauthentication never update the "Last successful authentication" field.) disable_lockout
+(Principal entries which do not require preauthentication never update the "Last successful authentication" field.)

+**disable_lockout**
     If set to *true*, suppresses KDC updates to the *"Last failed authentication"* and *"Failed password attempts"* fields of principal entries requiring preauthentication.
-Setting this flag may improve performance, but also disables account lockout. ldap_kerberos_container_dn
+Setting this flag may improve performance, but also disables account lockout.

+**ldap_conns_per_server**
+    This LDAP specific tags indicates the number of connections to be maintained per LDAP server.

+**ldap_kadmind_dn**
-    This LDAP specific tag indicates the DN of the container object where the realm objects will be located. ldap_kdc_dn
+    This LDAP specific tag indicates the default bind DN for the Administration server.
+The administration server does a login to the directory as this object.
+This object should have the rights to read and write the Kerberos data in the LDAP database.

+**ldap_kdc_dn**
     This LDAP specific tag indicates the default bind DN for the KDC server.
 The KDC server does a login to the directory as this object.
-This object should have the rights to read the Kerberos data in the LDAP database. ldap_kadmind_dn
-    This LDAP specific tag indicates the default bind DN for the Administration server.
-The administration server does a login to the directory as this object.
-This object should have the rights to read and write the Kerberos data in the LDAP database. ldap_service_password_file
+This object should have the rights to read the Kerberos data in the LDAP database.

+**ldap_kerberos_container_dn**
-    This LDAP specific tag indicates the file containing the stashed passwords (created by *kdb5_ldap_util stashsrvpw*) for the objects used by the Kerberos servers to bind to the LDAP server.
-This file must be kept secure. ldap_servers
+    This LDAP specific tag indicates the DN of the container object where the realm objects will be located.

+**ldap_servers**
     This LDAP specific tag indicates the list of LDAP servers that the Kerberos servers can connect to.
 The list of LDAP servers is whitespace-separated.
 The LDAP server is specified by a LDAP URI.
-It is recommended to use *ldapi://* or *ldaps://* interface to connect to the LDAP server. ldap_conns_per_server
+It is recommended to use *ldapi://* or *ldaps://* interface to connect to the LDAP server.

+**ldap_service_password_file**
-    This LDAP specific tags indicates the number of connections to be maintained per LDAP server.
+    This LDAP specific tag indicates the file containing the stashed passwords (created by *kdb5_ldap_util stashsrvpw*) for the objects used by the Kerberos servers to bind to the LDAP server.
+This file must be kept secure.

 .. _plugins: